 2. 434.10.41.21.06.001 (Steel, Power Reserve)

-The 41mm power reserve reference is the most technically complete men’s Prestige.
+The 41mm power-reserve reference is the most technically complete men’s Prestige.
 The Cal.
-8810 movement displays both a power reserve indicator and a small seconds subdial, making the dial layout more active and informative without tipping into sport watch territory.
+8810 shows both a power-reserve indicator and a small-seconds subdial, making the dial more active without tipping into sport-watch territory.

 - Case size: 41mm